 Logan Hathaway began dancing at the age of 10 in his hometown of Colorado Springs, Colorado.
 He has received training in contemporary, jazz, ballet, tap, lyrical, musical theatre, hip hop, and jazz funk.
 Logan has trained with many artists such as Ade Obayomi, Melissa Sandvig, Alex Little, and other teachers from conventions across the country.
 During his high school education, Logan fell in love with the discipline of choreography and teaching.
 He began teaching classes in a variety of styles and choreographing dances even during his high school career.
 His group and solo choreography have won multiple high scoring awards and recognition for outstanding choreography at LA Dance Magic, Starpower, StarQuest, and Rainbow dance competitions.
 Logan has helped choreograph theatre productions such as Urinetown for Coronado High School and has helped choreograph and produce Pikes Peak Performance Company’s holiday shows for the past two years.
 Using his knowledge of a variety of styles, Logan enjoys creating new and innovative movement that is technically proficient, musically adapt, and engaging to all audience members.

-He has taught at Ballet Society for the following events: 2019 Summer Broadway Dance Workshop.
+He has taught at Ballet Society for the following events: 2019 and 2020 Summer Broadway Dance Workshop.

 Mandy-Jayne Richardson is a native of London, England.
 She studied dance at The Royal Ballet School and upon graduation, joined the legendary Sadler’s Wells Ballet.
 Her luminous stage presence and highly praised technique were in evidence in many works from the company’s varied repertoire including Swan Lake, The Sleeping Beauty, Giselle, Elite Syncopations, Brouillards and Five Tangos.
 A favorite with both audiences and critics for her powerful interpretive and communicative abilities, Ms. Richardson was twice voted one of England’s most interesting young performers by the readers of Dance and Dancers.